-- background explaining the reasons for the air monitoring - timeline of air monitoring - how data were collected, validated, and analyzed, including analyses described in Element 13 - summary of significant findings and conclusions - recommendations and next steps - how the data will be disseminated and discussed with decision makers website, and other communications as necessary.
-Each report will have an executive summary to emphasize key takeaways, recommendations, or limitations of the report.
+- background explaining the reasons for the air monitoring - timeline of air monitoring - how data were collected, validated, and analyzed - recommendations and next steps - how the data will be disseminated and discussed with decision makers

 All reports will be made available on the District's Community Air Protection website.
-The District will provide notices of reports through the District listserv, postings on the District
+The District will provide notices of reports through the District listserv, postings on the District website, and other communications as necessary.
+Each report will have an executive summary to emphasize key takeaways, recommendations, or limitations of the report.